Texas State Highway 99: Segment I-2

-Opposition and support
+Controversies

-Residents who live along the Grand Parkway in Harris and Fort Bend counties, namely in the Cinco Ranch and Falcon Point areas within Segment D, have noticed increased noise due to expansion of the highway, which includes construction of new overpasses as well as increased growth in the surrounding area.
-Sound barriers have not been constructed based on an environmental study that is over 30 years old.
-Resident petitions and protests for a new sound barrier study have not been addressed, and TxDOT claims that the section of the route in the area "does not qualify for that."
-Further expansion in this area is planned to start in 2010 with two tollway lanes added in each direction.
+Residents who live along the Grand Parkway in Harris and Fort Bend counties, namely in the Cinco Ranch and Falcon Point areas within Segment D, noticed increased noise due to expansion of the highway, which includes construction of new overpasses as well as increased growth in the surrounding area.
+TxDOT began adding noise barriers along this area in 2023 while also beginning the process of widening the segment of road.

 Some groups of residents oppose the idea of the Grand Parkway going through their neighborhoods.
 The group United to Save Our Spring tried to stop the Grand Parkway from going through a neighborhood off FM 2920.
 Residents in other unincorporated areas such as The Woodlands have not shown the same opposition, instead supporting the construction of the Grand Parkway, namely Segments E, F-1, F-2, and G, as the route would give residents living in the outer suburbs a toll road option for long-distance travel, as opposed to having to drive through the city of Houston or using the Sam Houston Tollway to bypass the city.

 Some residents in Brazoria County, along Segment B, have voiced opposition to several of the proposed alignments.
 However, TxDOT has recently proposed a fifth alternative alignment to the north of Alvin.
 This alternative is acceptable to the opposition group Citizens Against the Grand Parkway and is likely to encounter much less opposition from the community.

 The controversial Segment A, which would stretch from SH 146 to I-45 southeast of Houston through a very developed area, has not been fully designed yet.
 SH 146 is a possible routing of the highway in Segment A, but TxDOT has released plans for the highway to intersect I-45 from the west at its intersection with FM 646.
 If the highway were to continue south on SH 146 to its intersection with FM 646 (supposing that it is built along the route of FM 646), it would eventually have to pass through the town of Kemah, which could not support a large highway unless many businesses were destroyed.